-Given that the junction temperature should never exceed 150°C for the AD9852, and that the ambient temperature can be 85°C, the maximum power consumption for the AD9852AST is 1.7 W and the AD9852ASQ (thermally-enhanced package) is 4.1 W. Factors affecting the power dissipation are:
+Given that the junction temperature should never exceed 150°C for the AD9854, and that the ambient temperature can be 85°C, the maximum power consumption for the AD9854AST is 1.7 W and the AD9854ASQ (thermally-enhanced package) is 4.1 W. Factors affecting the power dissipation are:

 Supply Voltage-this obviously affects power dissipation and junction temperature since P{DISS} equals $V \times I$.
-Users should design for 3.3 V nominal, however the device is guaranteed to meet specifications over the full temperature range and over the supply voltage range of 3.135 V to 3.465 V.
+Users should design for 3.3 V nominal; however, the device is guaranteed to meet specifications, over the full temperature range and over the supply voltage range of 3.135 V to 3.465 V.

-Clock Speed-this directly and linearly influences the total power dissipation of the device and, therefore, junction temperature.
-As a rule, to minimize power dissipation, the user should always select the lowest internal clock speed possible to support a given application.
+Clock Speed-this directly and linearly influences the total power dissipation of the device, and, therefore, junction temperature.
+As a rule, the user should always select the lowest internal clock speed possible to support a given application, to minimize power dissipation.
 Normally the usable frequency output bandwidth from a DDS is limited to 40% of the clock rate to keep reasonable requirements on the output low-pass filter.
 For the typical DDS application, the system clock frequency should be 2.5 times the highest desired output frequency.

-Mode of Operation-the selected mode of operation for the AD9852 has a great influence on total power consumption.
-The AD9852 offers many features and modes, each of which imposes an additional power requirement.
-The collection of features contained in the AD9852 target a wide variety of applications and the device was designed under the assumption that only a few would be enabled for any given application.
+Mode of Operation-the selected mode of operation for the AD9854 has a great influence on total power consumption.
+The AD9854 offers many features and modes, each of which imposes an additional power requirement.
+The collection of features contained in the AD9854 target a wide variety of applications and the device was designed under the assumption that only a few would be enabled for any given application.
 In fact, the user must understand that enabling multiple features at higher clock speeds may cause the junction temperature of the die to be exceeded.
 This can severely limit the long-term reliability of the device.
-Figure 57 provides a summary of the power requirements associated with the individual features of the AD9852.
-This table should be used as a guide in determining the optimum application of the AD9852 for reliable operation.
+Figure 57 provides a summary of the power requirements associated with the individual features of the AD9854.
+This table should be used as a guide in determining the optimum application of the AD9854 for reliable operation.

 As can be seen in the Figure 57, the Inverse Sinc filter function requires a significant amount of power, and much forethought and scrutiny should be given to its use.
-As an alternate approach to maintaining flatness across the output bandwidth, the Digital Multiplier function may be used to adjust the output signal level, at a dramatic savings in power consumption.
+As an alternate approach to maintaining flatness across the output bandwidth, the digital Multiplier function may be used to adjust the output signal level, at a dramatic savings in power consumption.
 Careful planning and management in the use of the feature set will minimize power dissipation and avoid exceeding junction temperature requirements within the IC.

 Figure 57a.
-Power Consumption vs. Clock Frequency Showing Supply Current Consumption When All Optional Circuitry Is Enabled
+Current Consumption vs. Clock Frequency